Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Epicyclic frequencies for hairy black holes

 To understand the sensitivity of $f_\theta$ on $l$ we consider \autoref{ftheta2}.
 Here, we have shown the variation of $f_\theta$ with $r$, keeping the deformation parameter $\alpha$ fixed and varying the length parameter $l$ in the allowed range of spin.
-We note that for a given $l$, when $\alpha l<1$ (e.g. \ref{Fig10a}, \ref{Fig10d}, and \ref{Fig10g}), the hairy BH has lower $f_\theta$ compared to the Kerr case as long as we are outside $r>r_{ms}$, for reasons discussed earlier.
+We note that for a given $l$, when $\alpha l<1$ (e.g. \ref{Fig10a}, \ref{Fig10d}), the hairy BH has lower $f_\theta$ compared to the Kerr case as long as we are outside $r>r_{ms}$, for reasons discussed earlier.
 But as $l$ increases for a given $\alpha$, the Kerr scenario is recovered.
-Moreover, $f_\theta$ is almost insensitive to variation with respect to $l$ for a given $\alpha$ (as elucidated in \ref{Fig10c} and \ref{Fig10f}).
+Moreover, $f_\theta$ is almost insensitive to variation with respect to $l$ for a given $\alpha$ (as elucidated in \ref{Fig10c} ), as $l\to 2/\alpha$.
+We find that the behavior for $\alpha \lesssim 2$ is qualitatively similar to the $\alpha \sim 2$ case, hence those panels are not shown separately.
 Overall, departure from the Kerr scenario is observed in the behavior of $f_\theta$ with $r$ if the particle is in the vicinity of $r_{ms}$ and the hairy BH has $\alpha l<1$.

+It is important to note that the hairy BH solution we consider is fully analytic, which allows for a systematic and controlled study of their properties.
+Given the paramount importance of hairy black hole solutions in the context of the no-hair theorem, and their potential relevance for astrophysical applications, it is both natural and worthwhile to investigate their phenomenological implications in detail.
+In this work, we have carried out a comprehensive analysis across the full parameter space of the solution, and tried to constrain it using QPOs.
+Our primary goal is to explore whether hairy deviations can leave observable imprints in QPO data.
 We now turn to the kinematic models proposed in the literature to explain the high-frequency QPOs (HFQPOs) observed in black hole and neutron star systems.
 HFQPOs typically appear in commensurable pairs, and notably, the ratio between the twin-peak HFQPOs is often found to be $3:2$.
 In these models, the predicted QPO frequencies are expressed as linear combinations of the three fundamental frequencies, $f_r$, $f_\theta$, and $f_\phi$, introduced earlier.
 Although most of these frameworks are designed primarily to account for HFQPOs, the Relativistic Precession Model (RPM) uniquely provides a unified mechanism capable of explaining both HFQPOs and low-frequency QPOs (LFQPOs) simultaneously.
 We investigate the viability of these models and the hairy Kerr BH scenario in explaining the observed the HFQPOs in BH sources.